Xe/site/blog/reconlangmo-3-typology-2020-05-11.markdown

 L'ewa doesn't always require a subject or object if it can be figured out from context.
 You can just say "rain" instead of "it's raining".
 By default, the first word in a sentence without an article is the verb.
-The ka/ke/ku series needs to be used if the
+The ka/ke/ku series needs to be used if the word order deviates from Subject-Verb-Object (it functions a lot like the selma'o FA from Lojban).

 ## Morphological Typology